Industry and business

-- In 2018, Herefordshire’s total enterprise count mounted up to a total of 10,130.
-In line with regional and national levels, the majority (90%) of these were ‘micro’ enterprises employing 9 or fewer employees whilst 9% were ‘small’ (employing 10 to 49 people), and 1.4% were ‘medium’ size enterprises employing 50 to 249 employees.
-The enterprises classified as ‘large’ (employing 250 employees or more) accounted for a very small percentage (0.1%) in Herefordshire.
+- In 2018 there were 10,130 enterprises in Herefordshire.
+Similarly to nationally, the majority (90%) of these were ‘micro’ enterprises employing 9 or fewer employees whilst 9% were ‘small’ (employing 10 to 49 people), and 1.4% were ‘medium’ size enterprises employing 50 to 249 employees.
+Enterprises classified as ‘large’ (employing 250 employees or more) accounted for a very small percentage (0.1%).

-- In Herefordshire, there are 11,460 local units, 1,325 more local units than enterprises.
-Similar to the regional and national picture, more local units employ less people.
-In Herefordshire, 86% of local units are categorised as ‘micro’ employing 9 or less people, the majority of which have 0 to 4 employees (73%).
+- In 2018, there were 11,460 local units; 1,325 more local units than enterprises.
+Again, similarly to the regional and national picture, 86% of local units were categorised as ‘micro’ (employing 9 or less people), the majority (73%) of which had less than five employees.

 Business enterprises by industry and legal status

-- ‘Agriculture, forestry and fishing’ was the largest industry with 2,415 businesses, accounted for 24% of total businesses in Herefordshire, followed by ‘Construction’ and ‘Professional, technical activities’ (11% by each).
-These industries were largely made up of ‘micro’ businesses where nine or less number of people employed (Figure 1).
+- ‘Agriculture, forestry and fishing’ was the largest industry with 2,415 businesses; 24% of total businesses in Herefordshire, followed by ‘construction’ and ‘professional, technical activities’ (11% each).
+These industries were largely made up of ‘micro’ businesses, where fewer than ten people were employed (Figure 1).

-- ‘Agriculture, forestry & fishing’, ‘Business administration & support services’, ‘Manufacturing’ and ‘Education’ were the only industries to have large businesses employing 250 or more people whilst medium sized businesses (50-249 employees) were dominated in ‘Education’ and ‘Manufacturing
+- ‘Agriculture, forestry & fishing’, ‘business administration & support services’, ‘manufacturing’ and ‘education’ were the only industries to have large any businesses employing 250 or more people, whilst medium sized businesses (50-249 employees) were predominantly in ‘education’ and ‘manufacturing'.

-- The industries that represented the least number of businesses in Herefordshire were ‘Mining, quarrying and utilities’, ‘Financial and insurance’ and ‘Public administration and defence’ (a total of 3% of all businesses).
+- The industries that represented the least number of businesses in Herefordshire were ‘mining, quarrying and utilities’, ‘financial and insurance’ and ‘public administration and defence’ (together accounting for only 3% of all businesses).

 Figure 1: Proportion of businesses (enterprises) in Herefordshire by employment size band and industry 2018